 Information and Tips for Going on a Night Tour in Monteverde

 - Wear a jacket.
-It gets quite cool in Monteverde, down to the 60’s.
-Read more tips for Monteverde here.
+It gets quite cool in Monteverde and it can be windy or rain.

 - Since you do walk for 2 hours, it’s not recommended for those who have issues walking for long periods of time.